marcelox024/Mean-Variance-SD-Calculator/README.md

 This is the 1st of 5 projects to get the Data Analysis with Python certification from freeCodeCamp.

-In this project, I used **Numpy**, lists, disctionarys and Python Exceptions.
+In this project, I used **Numpy**, lists, disctionaries and Python Exceptions.